K-19: The Widowmaker

 |Domestic Gross: $35,168,966||Overseas Gross: $30,547,160|

 To offset the expensive budget, worldwide rights were sold to distributors and K-19: The Widowmaker sold well.
-Regency was set to distribute the pic in the US through their distribution agreement with FOX, but Regency could not come to terms with Intermedia.
-Paramount boarded K-19 for domestic distribution, giving Intermedia more of the share of box office receipts in return for covering a small portion of Paramount’s risk.
-To get a larger share of the backend, Intermedia would repay Paramount for any P&A expenses that the theatrical receipts would not cover — certainly they misjudged this movie’s appeal.
-Intermedia reported that if the film reached $60 million domestic, they would be $8 million short of recouping their costs.
+Regency was set to distribute the picture in the US through their distribution agreement with FOX, but Regency would not agree to Intermedia’s terms.
+Paramount then boarded K-19 for domestic distribution and gave Intermedia more of the share of box office receipts in return for covering a small portion of Paramount’s risk.
+To get a larger share of the backend, Intermedia would backstop and repay Paramount for any P&A expenses that the theatrical receipts would not cover — certainly they misjudged this movie’s appeal.
+Intermedia reported that if the film reached $60 million in domestic theatrical receipts, they would be $8 million short of recouping their costs.